 Flash, AVDD, RST, and JTAG connectivity are all optional.
 Flash can be removed if the processor boots from OTP.
 The AVDD decoupler and wiring can be removed if the ADC is not used.
 RST\N and all JTAG wiring can be removed if debugging is not required (see Appendix M)

+Figure 23:

+Example

+XTAL

+schematic,

+with top and

+bottom

-Figure 21: Example XTAL schematic, layout of a 2-layer PCB
+layout of a

+2-layer PCB